Page load time explained

 Once all synchronous resources have been loaded and rendered into the browser window, a page load event is fired, marking the completion on the web page load for your visitor.
 This is where Panelbear considers the page load "complete".

-Panelbear helps you understand your page load time by aggregating it into various metrics: average, percentiles (p50, p75, p95), and a simplified breakdown of the browser timings.
+Panelbear's Performance Monitoring measures and aggregates your page load time into various metrics: average, percentiles (p50, p75, p95), and a simplified breakdown of the browser timings.
 Additionally, you can filter these metrics by any country or page on your website to get a better picture of your site speed.

 Page Load Average: This is the average page load time.
 It's usually a good enough metric to quickly tell you how fast or slow your overall performance is.
 However, averages can be misleading because they "hide" outliers - they are far from the full picture - and that's why we also include percentiles as explained below.